Hotmoka/hotmoka/tutorial/Takamaka.md

 > The choice of allowing, inside a storage type, fields of type
 > `java.lang.Object` can be surprising.
 After all, any reference value can be
 > stored in such a field, which requires to verify, at run time, if the field
-> actually contain a storage value or not (see the dynamic checks, below).
+> actually contains a storage value or not (see the dynamic checks, below).
 > The reason for this choice is to allow generic storage types, such as
 > `StorageMap<K,V>`, whose values are storage values as long as `K` and `V`
 > are replaced with storage types.
 Since Java implements generics by erasure,